[Oracle Cloud] Helm

 Create

-secret containing the bucket name and object storage namespacekubectl create secret generic oos-bucket \ --namespace mushop \ --from-literal=name='<BUCKET_NAME>' \ --from-literal=namespace='<OBJECT_STORAGE_NAMESPACE>'
+oos_bucketsecret containing the bucket name and object storage namespacekubectl create secret generic oos-bucket \ --namespace mushop \ --from-literal=name='<BUCKET_NAME>' \ --from-literal=namespace='<OBJECT_STORAGE_NAMESPACE>'

 -